BruceYanghy/Spotify-Music-Recommendation-System-Spark/README.md

 The source data was provided by the company Spotify from Kaggle.

 ## Datasets
-tracks.csv - Contains the collection of the data where the customer is listening to a track, one event per line.
+tracks.csv([tracks.csv](tracks.csv)) - Contains the collection of the data where the customer is listening to a track, one event per line.
 The various attributes present in the dataset are
 Event ID : The unique identifier of the event where the customer is listening to the track (Integer) Customer ID : The customer Id of the customer listening to the track (Integer) Track ID : The track Id of the track currently being played (Integer)